The Week of Prayer for Christian Unity is traditionally observed from the 18th to the 25th January – the octave of Saint Peter and Saint Paul.

 - WPCU 2017 English Order of Service to Edit (Word Doc)

-- Multilingual Poster for Week of Prayer for Christian Unity
+- Reflections for the eight days of the Week of Prayer for Christian Unity 2017 (PDF)

-- Reflections in Irish for Week of Prayer for Christian Unity
+- Reflections for Week of Prayer for Christian Unity 2017 as Gaeilge (PDF)

 FLICKR resources for Week of Prayer for Christian Unity – click here